pharo-open-documentation/awesome-pharo/README.md

 + [PharoJS](https://github.com/bouraqadi/PharoJS) - Converts Pharo code to Javascript.
 + [Python3Generator](https://github.com/juliendelplanque/Python3Generator) - A toolkit to generate Python 3 source code from Pharo.
 + [XML-XMLWriter](https://github.com/pharo-contributions/XML-XMLWriter) - Block-based API for XML generation for Pharo.

+## Code quality
++ [QualityAssistant](https://github.com/Uko/QualityAssistant) - A live feedback code quality tool for Pharo.
++ [Rules](https://github.com/jecisc/Rules) - Rules is a small model of rules that a model should not violate.
+It is able to compute the technical debt for a set of violations.

 ## Command line
 + [clap-st](https://github.com/cdlm/clap-st) - Command-line argument parsing for Pharo.